 Kickbacks or offers of help that involve return payment to workers or state vendors

-We will not accept allegations involving the Federal government, units of local government, or allegations involving a private (non-government) entities unless the private entity has a contract or grant with a state government agency.
+We will not accept allegations involving the Federal government, most allegations related to units of local government, or allegations involving a private (non-government) entities unless the private entity has a contract or grant with a state government agency.

 Improper acts by federal officials

 Improper acts of private entities not contracting with state government

 Insignificant matters or complaints without sufficient factual basis

 Even if the Legislative Auditor does not have jurisdiction over your allegation, there may be another State, federal, or local agency that may be able to help you.
 See table below.

 Section 5-13-311(1)(a) & (b) of Montana Code says the Legislative Auditor shall analyze and verify the information received or refer the information for appropriate action to the agency that is the subject of the allegation.
 We do not analyze the information without having enough information to believe there is merit to the complaint.
 If possible please provide evidence to support your complaint, including documents, witnesses, and any other relevant information.

 Whistleblowers are protected.
 An employee of the state of Montana or an authorized contractor who provides information may not be subject to any penalties, sanctions, retaliation, or restrictions in connection with the employee's or contractor's employment as a result of the disclosure of information, unless the employee or contractor disclosing the information has violated state law.

 You may remain anonymous and we do not disclose your identity (including phone or address information) even when information related to our follow-up is made public.
 However, we will not initiate a review without adequate cause, and anonymous allegations that do not include sufficient information will not be pursued.
 To better ensure we have received sufficient information to pursue your claim, you are encouraged to leave your name and phone number for follow-up purposes.